Muslim Brotherhood leaders, Mubarak face trial in Egypt

 Pro-Mursi crowds staged small marches on Friday, but the Brotherhood's street power appears to have faded after the round-up of its leaders and the bloody dispersal of protest camps set up in Cairo to demand the president's reinstatement.

-A pro-Mursi alliance known as the National Coalition to Support Legitimacy and Reject the Coup called for a campaign of civil disobedience to paralyze Egypt, "retake the revolution" and reverse the army takeover.
+A pro-Mursi alliance known as the National Coalition to Support Legitimacy and Reject the Coup called for a campaign of civil disobedience to paralyse Egypt, "retake the revolution" and reverse the army takeover.

 A day earlier, in a sign of confidence, the government relaxed a night-time curfew, saying it would start at 9 p.m.
 (1900 GMT), instead of 7 p.m.
 The month-long curfew was imposed on August 14, the day the pro-Mursi protest vigils were stormed.
 Banks and financial institutions are working normally again.